libattachsql/libattachsql/docs/api/connection.rst

    :param user: The user name for the connection
    :param pass: The password for the user
    :param schema: The default schema for the connection
-   :param error: A pointer to a pointer of an error struct which is created if an error occurs
+   :param error: A pointer to a pointer of an error object which is created if an error occurs
    :returns: A newly allocated connection object or :c:type:`NULL` on error

    .. versionadded:: 0.1.0